docker/docs/engine/admin/logging/awslogs.md

 | `%Z` | Time zone name.                                                  | PST      |
 | `%j` | Day of the year as a zero-padded decimal number.                 | 363      |

-### aws-multiline-pattern
+### awslogs-multiline-pattern

-The `aws-multiline-pattern` option defines a multiline start pattern using a regular expression.
+The `awslogs-multiline-pattern` option defines a multiline start pattern using a regular expression.
 A log message consists of a line that matches the pattern and any following lines that don't match the pattern.
 Thus the matched line is the delimiter between log messages.